 Halloween is the world’s second commercial holiday after Christmas and a good opportunity to travel the world, visit frightening places, learn about other nations’ cultures and traditions, and, why not, to have fun and indulge yourself in the local delicacies.
-Well, considering all these things, plus other characteristics such as weather and local attractions, I’ve managed to put together a list of Europe’s best Halloween destinations:
+Considering all these things, plus other characteristics such as weather and local attractions, I’ve managed to put together a list of Europe’s best Halloween destinations:

 The glamorous British capital, with its bloody past, obscure dungeons, ancient buildings, chilling backstreets, and memories of the world’s most infamous serial killer – Jack The Ripper, has been often regarded as one of the world’s most haunted cities.

 Consequently, Halloween in London comes with lots of mystery and ghostly attractions, plus an excellent choice of celebrations that take place all over the city.
 From spooky tours and themed dinners to flamboyant parades and posh club events, London certainly knows how to thrill its visitors on October 31st.

 The birthplace of Renoir and the renowned Limoges porcelain, this medieval city in the historical Limousin region is probably the best place in France to spend Halloween.
 While this is not one of the country’s customary holidays, Limoges seems to have happily embraced this tradition ever since 1996, when it hosted its first Halloween spectacle.